MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/xbox-live-sandboxes-creators.md

 The following needs to be done before you can switch in and out of the development sandbox via command-line:

-1. Download the Xbox Live Tools Package at [https://aka.ms/xboxliveuwptools](https://aka.ms/xboxliveuwptools) and unzip.
+1. Download the Xbox Live Tools Package at [https://aka.ms/xboxliveuwptools](https://aka.ms/xboxliveuwptools), and then unzip the package.

 #### Switch Sandboxes

-1. Run SwitchSandbox.cmd batch file in **administrator mode**.
+1. Run the `SwitchSandbox.cmd` batch file in **administrator mode**.

 Run this in Administrator mode to switch your sandbox.
 The first argument is the sandbox.
-For example, if you are trying to switch to the MJJSQH.58 sandbox, you would use this command:
+For example, to switch to the MJJSQH.58 sandbox, use this command:

 ```cmd
 SwitchSandbox.cmd MJJSQH.58
 ```

-To switch back to RETAIL, you simply provide that as the second argument:
+To switch back to RETAIL, provide that as the second argument:

 ```cmd
 SwitchSandbox.cmd RETAIL
 ```

 ## Switch your Xbox One console development sandbox